cudmore/homecage/docs/docs/dev-notes.md

     - Fix background text on frame watermark
     - Save trial information to a trial .txt file
     - Revamp .log to include trial information

-#### 20180520
+#### 20171201

-	- Added checks in bash scripts to exit nicely if uv4l and avconv are not installed
-	- Added script for avprobe (so we can fail niely when not installed)
+ - Added dialog when stopping video
-	- Added option to record x number of files (set to one when on scope and using triggerIn)

-#### 20180601

-	- now using logger throughout (no more print)
-	- removed use of avprobe to get video file params, just report file size in file browser
+ - added 'videolist.html' page to display list of video and play on click !
-	- now using systemctl and homecage.service to easily start, stop, and run at boot
+ - now converting .h264 to .mp4
-	- ./install.sh
+    - added to config.json
-	- finalized html forms to set params. be careful of conversions between javascript, python, and json dictionaries.
-For example unexpected conversions between float, int, string
+    - added bash script convert_video.sh
+    - call bash script when video is done (in thread)
-	- starting to think about running nginx-
+    - added documentation to install avconv
+ - now saving into date folder

+#### 20171111

+ - finish index.html interface, mostly adding interface to change self.config
+ - split self.config (from config.json) and self.status (runtime variables)
+ - add in dht sensor code
+ - add in white and ir sensor code

-### Setup
+### Setup in the lab

 homecage2 is b8:27:eb:88:33:07
 cudmore_pib is b8:27:eb:aa:51:6d